ELDERLY DOG CARE

 At Paws4Paws we take a multimodal approch to your aging dog.
 This means we make use of a variety of modalities to ensure the best possible treatment for your senior family member.
 Treatments may include remedial massage techniques, myofascial pain release and trigger point therapy to release tight muscles and reduce stiffness.
 Added benefits are an increase in circulation which brings nutrients and oxygen to the muscles, and the release of build-up toxins in inactive muscles.
 We also apply passive range of motion exercises to mobilise stiff and achy joints.

 Depending on the age of your dog, we may use targeted low impact exercises to prevent further loss of muscle mass.
-If appropriate we provide you with a customised exercise plan to continue treatment at home.
+If appropriate we provide you with a customised exercise plan (including videos of the exercises) to continue treatment at home.
 It will help our aging dog to get to their feet more easily and stabilise themselves with less difficulty and pain.

 Psychologically, massage therapy can help to achieve a more balanced emotional state in your dog as it releases endorphins into the bloodstream that act as natural painkillers and mood elevators.
 The result is a happier and more balanced dog that is coping better emotionally with the ageing process.